 EDU 651 THEORY, RESEARCH, AND PRACTICE IN MATHEMATICS INSTRUCTION

 Modes of instruction; development of diagnostic skills; needs of slow and rapid learners; selection and use of appropriate teaching materials in elementary school mathematics programs.

 EDU 654 THEORY RESEARCH AND PRACTICE IN SOCIAL STUDIES INSTRUCTION

 A study of goals in elementary social studies and their relationships to organizational concerns, approaches, methods, techniques, media and evaluation; the review and development of appropriate research for application to elementary social studies teaching.

-EDU 655 TEACHING OF READING: GRADUATE SEMINAR
+EDU 655 TEACHING OF LITERACY: GRADUATE SEMINAR

 EDU 670 PRINCIPLES OF CURRICULUM DESIGN